JustBluuu/OneShot-GameMaker-Edition/README.md

-# OneShot-GameMaker-Edition
+# OneShot: GameMaker Edition
-A Remake of OneShot in the GameMaker engine, allowing easier creation of mods
+A Remake of OneShot in the GameMaker engine, allowing easier creation of mods.